openstack/openstack-manuals/releasenotes/source/ocata.rst

 * Removed content that is not specifically configuration options.
 * Created sections for newly added vendor plug-ins for Ocata.
+* Update Huawei cinder driver configuration to remove the redundant configuration and add new features and storage system that Huawei cinder driver support.

 Contributor Guide
 ~~~~~~~~~~~~~~~~~